truust-io/docs.truust.io/content/payment-flows.md

 ---

-Truust is built following a transaction based flow. **Every movement registered on the platform must be associated with an order** and it must follows the standard lifecycle.
+Truust is built following a transaction based flow. **Every movement registered on the platform must be associated with an order** and it just follows the standard lifecycle.

 By default, our platform will require an `order` **with a previously created buyer and seller**, following a one to one relationship.
 This order will have two more relationships: a `payin` and a `payout`.